Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-Users.md

 ## Product Membership
-!!! info "Teams feature are in beta, available in SpiraPlan only"
-    System admins [can enable](../Spira-Administration-Guide/System.md/#general-settings) beta functionality across the application for their users from the System Admin > General Settings page.

 The following page is displayed when you choose the "Product Membership" link from the Administration menu.
 If you have teams features enabled then the page will be called "Team / Product Membership"

 ![](img/Product_Users_107.png)